 If being a better runner means running faster, further and making it feel more comfortable, then at some point you’re going to need to push your limits and move outside your comfort zone.

-Whether it’s running that first 30K run as part of marathon training or hitting 5K pace during a tough speed session, doing something you’ve never done and you know will feel uncomfortable is intimidating and tough to do.
+Whether it’s running that first 30K long run as part of marathon training or hitting 5K pace during a tough speed session, doing something you’ve never done or that you know will feel uncomfortable is both intimidating and a tough thing to do.
 But it’s also a necessary and important part of training.

 For the times when training demands more than what you think you have to give, here are some tips to get you through:

 Some runs matter more than others